larissamartinsss/simple-banking-api/README.md

 ## 🤝 Contributing

-This project is designed for learning and practice.
+This project is designed for a technical interview test practice and learning.
 Feel free to:
 - Fork and experiment
 - Add new features
 - Improve existing code